 The land where the tower will stand was acquired by the Coto family.
 Of Argentine origin, they are the owners of the development company in charge of the project.
-Alongside a group of investors, they paid an impressive $125 million--in cash--for the land, which doesn’t even exceed a quarter of an acre.
+Alongside a group of investors, they paid an impressive $125 million—in cash—for the land, which consists of only 1.25 acres.

 Among the main features of the residential project, especially worth mentioning are the high ceilings, an infinity pool on the 55th floor, a heliport, multiple independent lobbies, panoramic views of the ocean and city and, of course, the spectacular units that range from 700 to 19,000 square feet.

-Construction will begin in mid-2017, and the building is expected to be finished by 2021, with the promise of no delays as developers will use their own funds to ensure the completion of the project in a timely manner.
+Construction began in mid-2017, and the building is expected to be finished by 2021, with the promise of no delays as developers will use their own funds to ensure the completion of the project in a timely manner.